flowroute/flowroute-numbers-ruby/README.md

 #####Error response

-The following error can be returned:

 | Error code | Message  | Description                                           |
 |------------|----------|-------------------------------------------------------|
 |No error code|HTTP Response Not OK|Typically this occurs when a passed value does not fall within the range of allowed values.
 For example, this might be a `limit` that does not fall within the `1` to `200` range. |

 ### TelephoneNumbersController<a name=telephoneno></a>

 The TelephoneNumbersController contains all of the methods necessary to purchase and manage a Flowroute number.
-Methods are added to a Ruby file, and then that file run from the **flowroute-numbers-ruby** directory in a terminal window.
-The following shows an example file, **telephone.rb**, containing all the Controller's methods.
+The following shows a sample file, **phonenumbers.rb** file that invokes only the TelephoneNumbersController methods:

 	require '/Users/jdoe/Documents/SDKs/flowroute-numbers-ruby/lib/flowroute_numbers/'
 	require 'rubygems'